dbos-inc/dbos-docs/docs/explanations/how-workflows-work.md

       // If the ticket can't be reserved, return failure return false
     }
-    // Invoke a communicator to pay for the ticket const paymentSuccessful = ctxt.invoke(Ticket).processPayment(paymentInfo)
+    // Invoke a step to pay for the ticket const paymentSuccessful = ctxt.invoke(Ticket).processPayment(paymentInfo)
     if (paymentSuccessful) {
       // If the payment succeeded, return success